Perfect Draft: 9th in a 12-Team ESPN PPR League

 The real surprise here is Odell Beckham being taken before my pick.
 I'll grab Hopkins now with no hesitation, but if he weren't available, Odell Beckham (or Julio Jones) would be a reasonable backup option.

-Draft Analyzer recommends Devonta Freeman here and I'm happy to follow its suggestion.
+Draft Hero recommends Devonta Freeman here and I'm happy to follow its suggestion.
 There are very few truly safe RB options, and I don’t want to go through the first two rounds without taking at least one of them.

 Freeman may not be the sexiest pick, and his upside is more limited than the RBs going earlier, but he has a very high floor and is likely to give me an RB1 season.